Dune II: Legacy

 Dune II was one of the most influential games in the real-time strategy genre, particularly in Westwood's own Command & Conquer series.
 Though not every feature was unique, its specific combination of a fog of war, mouse-based military micromanagement, and an economic model of resource-gathering and base-building became the hallmark of the RTS genre.
 It served as the template for subsequent real-time strategy games.
+Warcraft: Orcs & Humans, the first game published by Blizzard Entertainment, was developed by outright copying all artwork from Dune II and then redesigning each asset, though it accidentally retained the font of Dune II.
 Chris Taylor has stated that Dune II and Command & Conquer were great inspirations, driving him to leave Electronic Arts to create Total Annihilation.

 Dune II also led to direct sequels: Westwood released a semi-remake for Windows in 1998 as Dune 2000, along with a PlayStation port in the same year.
 Westwood subsequently released Emperor: Battle for Dune in 2001.
-There are also fan-made game engine recreations, like Dune Legacy, which aims for improved usability and controls while not changing the gameplay.
+There are also fan-made game engine recreations, like Dune Legacy, OpenDUNE and Dune Dynasty, which aim for improved usability and controls while not changing the gameplay.